DPBayes/NAPSU-MQ-experiments/README.md

 or a smaller number of repeats.
 The toy data experiment is controlled in the same way by `workflow/rules/toy-data.smk`, and the US Census experiment by `workflow/rules/us-census.smk`.

+In case the plotting notebooks `workflow/scripts/report.py.ipynb`, `workflow/scripts/report-adult-reduced.py.ipynb` and `workflow/scripts/us-census/report.py.ipynb` fail to run with Snakemake, they can be opened and run manually.

 # US Census Data